DearRush/Trajectory-embedding-inversion/README.md

 ![image-20230826161420503](image-20230826161420503.png)

-We were able to find that by simply reversing deep learning, we were able to get the original approximate path back from the output of a commonly used deep learning network.
+We can find that by simply reversing deep learning, we are able to get the original approximate path back from the output of a commonly used deep learning network.

 ## Experimental validation